ErikaHamilton/Exam2_StudyGuide/README.md

 ## Exam on everything we have covered since last exam:
 * DOM
   * What is it?
+    - Document Object Model, a tree of objects that allows JS to be   dynamic
+    - With the DOM, JS can
+	        \\Change/Add/Delete HTML elements, attributes, also  \\reacting and creating events.
+	        \\Can also change all the CSS Styles in a page
+          \\Also the programming interface for HTML
+    -

   * How is it represented?
+    - Methods are actions you perform on HTML elements
+    - Properties are values of HTML elements you can set/Change
+    - All HTML Elements are defined as objects
   * Convert from an HTML page to DOM
   * Know that the DOM is what JavaScript manipulates how we get results to browser
   * Know how to access data from elements in the DOM